What is Inadequate Sleep Hygiene?

 Inadequate sleep hygiene is a sleep disorder primarily caused by bad sleeping habits.
 It is often corrected by making a few simple changes to your routine and daily practices leading up to your bedtime.
-If not looked after in this way though, inadequate sleep hygiene can lead to, or continue to produce side effects common with many other sleeping disorders, which can be harmful to quality of life.
+Inadequate sleep hygiene can lead to side effects common with many other sleeping disorders, which can be harmful to quality of life.

-The first category is related to falling asleep.
-Any form of stimulant, like caffeine, close to bedtime, can interfere with sleep.
+Having any form of stimulant close to bedtime can interfere with sleep.
 Caffeine stays in the system for an average duration of 3-5 hours, and could remain for as long as 12 hours.
 Most people are aware of this, but think that it won’t affect them.

 Having a regular routine before bed can greatly increase the effectiveness of falling asleep and reduce inadequate sleep hygiene.
 There should be a relaxing activity such as reading, listening to relaxing music, meditating or bathing.
 Exercising just before bed is not recommended as it increases body temperature and mental alertness.
 Exercising should be done during the middle of the day.
 Having an active and healthy lifestyle will also aid in good sleep behavior.
 On top of the routine, you should also have a regular bedtime.
 This will become ingrained in your internal clock, and should facilitate sleep when combined with other quality sleep hygiene methods.

 3. Practice Calming the Mind